ATS Resume Test: Free ATS Checker & Formatting Examples (2022)

 How to Format and Test Your Resume For an ATS

-If you’ve been job searching in the digital age, you’ve probably heard about a type of software called “Applicant Tracking Systems” or ATS.
-An ATS is used by over 90% of employers today to screen resumes and pass the most relevant and qualified candidates forward to the hiring manager.
+If you’ve been job searching in the digital age, you’ve probably heard about a type of software called “Applicant Tracking System” or ATS.
+An ATS resume checker is used by over 90% of employers today to screen resumes and pass the most relevant and qualified candidates forward to the hiring manager.

 Nearly 75% of resumes are rejected by an ATS resume test because they’re not correctly formatted or keyword optimized.
-This post will tell you how applicant tracking systems (ATS) and how to increase your chances of passing the ATS-friendly resume test.
-We end with an example of a good ATS-friendly resume format and a valuable hack to get past the filters.
+This post will tell you how applicant tracking systems (ATS) check your resume and provide an ATS-friendly resume test that can help you improve your odds of getting past the machines.
+We will also provide an example of a good ATS-friendly resume format and a valuable hack you can use to get past the filters.

-An ATS resume scanner is designed to scan a job seeker resume template for work experience, skills, education, and other relevant information.
-If it determines the resume is a good match for the position, it gets sent forward to the hiring manager.
+The truth is very few resumes are read top to bottom by a human when deciding who to interview for a job.
+Instead, many companies use an ATS resume checker to scan each job seeker’s resume for work experience, skills, education, and other relevant information.
+If the applicant tracking system checker determines that a candidate might be a good match for the position, their resume gets sent forward to the hiring manager.

-An ATS can make searching resumes easier or automated during the hiring process.
+An ATS resume scanner can make searching resumes easier by automating that part of the hiring process.
 There are many reasons why it is so hard to find a job, including the huge pool of applicants.
-With over 250 resumes submitted on average for every job posted online, an ATS system saves the hiring team a lot of time and effort.
-The resumes that don’t meet the pre-determined qualifications are rejected and the resume is never seen by human eyes.
+With over 250 resumes submitted on average for every job posted online, an ATS saves the hiring team a lot of time and effort.
+The resumes that don’t meet the predetermined qualifications are rejected, and the resume is never seen by human eyes.

 Applicant Tracking System

-There are five things a candidate should keep in mind when writing your resume to get past an ATS:
+There are five things you should keep in mind when writing your resume to get past an ATS:

 1. Standard formatting for ATS scans